 BI.ZONE at the Cyber Polygon session in Davos: more than 80% of companies worldwide are not ready for cyber crisis

-The session was opened by the Forum’s Managing director and Head of the Centre for Cybersecurity Alois Zwinggi, then the discussion continued with the participation of Sberbank Deputy Chairman Stanislav Kuznetsov, BI.ZONE CEO Dmitry Samartsev and Zurich Insurance Group CEO for Europe, the Middle East and Africa, and Bank Distribution Alison Martin.
-The speakers discussed the current situation with cybercrime in the world, examined various approaches and strategies for ensuring cybersecurity in organisations, and also talked about how companies should communicate with the media and maintain their reputation in the event of a major cyberattack.
+The session was opened by the Forum’s Managing Director and Head of the Centre for Cybersecurity Alois Zwinggi, then the discussion continued with the participation of Sberbank Deputy Chairman Stanislav Kuznetsov, BI.ZONE CEO Dmitry Samartsev, and Zurich Insurance Group CEO for Europe, the Middle East and Africa, and Bank Distribution Alison Martin.
+The speakers discussed the current situation with cybercrime in the world, examined various approaches and strategies for ensuring cybersecurity in organizations, and also talked about how companies should communicate with the media and maintain their reputation in the event of a major cyberattack.
 Finally, in the centre of the discussion was the question of cooperation between private companies and the public sector, which the participants called an essential condition for defeating cybercrime.